 Over the last decade, cloud computing has become one of the fastest-growing digital trends.
 Its multiple benefits encourage more businesses to migrate from the traditional on-premises solutions to a more flexible, accessible, and cost-effective cloud-based environment.
 Statista reports that the global IT cloud market revenue has grown to more than $400 billion by 2021 and will keep increasing in the years to come.

 Today, numerous promising cloud solutions emerge, from AIaaS to BaaS.
 However, the three most popular models remain unchanged: IaaS, PaaS, and SaaS.
 And, despite the growing interest in cloud services, many still confuse those terms and their meanings.

 So what makes the cloud service models different?
 And which one will suit your business best?
+How are Iaas, PaaS and SaaS software development services different?
 We are here to help you find out.

 Relying on the rich experience of Devox Software in IT trends, this post will explain the difference between PaaS vs. SaaS vs. IaaS.
 We will also reveal each model’s benefits and drawbacks and provide examples of SaaS, PaaS, and IaaS service providers.